elia-etzanidi/voice-and-audio-signals/README.md

 ## Execution

-Once the data has been placed in the appropriate directories, simply run:
+Once the data has been placed in the appropriate directories, run:

 ```bash
 python main.py